 “If you don’t have causation, you don’t have a negligence case.
 If you don’t have damages, you don’t have a negligence case,” Tanksley explained.

 This can seem like an incredibly daunting process, but you don’t have to do it alone.
-The experienced personal injury attorneys at Mann, Wyatt & Tanksley will work with you and make sure you build the strongest case possible to protect your rights.
+The experienced personal injury attorneys at Mann Wyatt Tanksley Injury Attorneys will work with you and make sure you build the strongest case possible to protect your rights.

 Contact a Wichita Personal Injury Lawyer Immediately